 I have a student project where I need to interview an architect.
 Can I email you some questions?

-I hate leading off with this question because my answer makes me look like a total jerk.
+I hate answering this question because I look like a total jerk.
 No, I won’t answer school project interview questions anymore.
 I receive about 10 requests a week and there just isn’t time to respond to them all – so I don’t respond to any.
 The questions are generally really complicated and require several sentences to answer.
-Next thing you know, after 10 questions, I’ve basically written a 1,500 work article.
+Next thing you know, after 10 questions, I’ve basically written a 1,500 word article.
 Now multiply that times 10 … and it’s not so hard to realize why I spend so much time on the computer these days.
 Because I don’t want to sit on the couch 3 hours a day after I get home from work, I am going to have to take a flyer on the school project questions project.

 Is your work copyrighted?
 Can I repost it?

 Yes, my stories and graphics are copyrighted, but as long as you attribute (give me credit) and provide a link back to the source material, I won’t get up in your face about it.
 I would ask that you don’t repost entire posts because it just sort of sucks.
 Why?
 Well, frequently it comes across as someone else taking credit for what I’ve written and prepared and since I’ve given up any sort of personal time I have to create these posts, I take it personally when someone else just takes them to create content on their own site.
 All you have to do is ask – I’ll probably say yes but there are a few posts on here that I don’t want in other places.

 I am thinking about becoming an architect.
 Is there something special I should know?

 Probably.
 Here is something to get you started – Top 10 Reasons to be an Architect

 Feeling a little jaded? – Top 10 Reasons NOT to be an Architect